VXLAN

-Virtual eXtensible LAN (VXLAN) is a network virtualization technology that uses a VLAN-like encapsulation technique to encapsulate OSI layer 2 Ethernet frames within layer 4 UDP datagrams, using 4789 as the default IANA-assigned destination UDP port number, although many implementations that predate the IANA assignment use port 8472.
+Virtual Extensible Local Area Network (VXLAN) is a network virtualization technology that uses a VLAN-like encapsulation technique to encapsulate OSI layer 2 Ethernet frames within layer 4 UDP datagrams, using 4789 as the default IANA-assigned destination UDP port number, although many implementations that predate the IANA assignment use port 8472.
 VXLAN attempts to address the scalability problems associated with large cloud computing deployments.
 VXLAN endpoints, which terminate VXLAN tunnels and may be either virtual or physical switch ports, are known as VXLAN tunnel endpoints (VTEPs).

-History
+Function

+VXLAN addresses the limitations of the VLAN standard for segmenting a physical network into multiple virtual networks.
+The 12-bit VLAN identifier limits the number of virtual networks on a physical network to 4094.
+While in some applications, IEEE 802.1ad can be used to extend this limit, this is generally insufficient for large-scale cloud computing infrastructures with many tenants.

-VXLAN is an evolution of efforts to standardize on an overlay encapsulation protocol.
-Compared to single-tagged IEEE 802.1Q VLANs which provide a limited number of layer-2 VLANs (4094, using a 12-bit VLAN ID), VXLAN increases scalability up to about 16 million logical networks (using a 24-bit VNID) and allows for layer-2 adjacency across IP networks.
+VXLAN is an evolution of efforts to standardize on an overlay encapsulation protocol that addresses these issues.
+Compared to single-tagged IEEE 802.1Q VLANs, which provide a limited number of layer-2 VLANs (4094, using a 12-bit VLAN ID), VXLAN increases scalability up to about 16 million logical networks (using a 24-bit VNID) and allows for layer-2 adjacency across IP networks.
 Multicast or unicast with head-end replication (HER) is used to flood Broadcast, unknown-unicast and multicast traffic.

-The VXLAN specification was originally created by VMware, Arista Networks and Cisco.
+In addition, by encapsulating layer 2 frames in UDP packets, the VXLAN standard also provides for extending a virtual network across multiple geographically distributed physical networks.
+This is useful for large distributed data centers.

 Implementations

 VXLAN is widely, but not universally, implemented in commercial networking equipment.
-Several open-source implementations of VXLAN also exist.
+Several open-source implementations of VXLAN also exist, including built-in capabilities in the Linux kernel.

 Commercial

-Arista, Cisco, and VMware were the originators of VXLAN and support it in various products.
+The VXLAN specification was originally created by VMware, Arista Networks, and Cisco, and is supported by various products by those companies.

-Other backers of the VXLAN technology include Huawei, Broadcom, Citrix, Pica8, Big Switch Networks, Arrcus, Cumulus Networks, Dell EMC, Ericsson, Mellanox, Red Hat, Joyent, and Juniper Networks.
+Other backers of the VXLAN technology include Adtran, Arrcus, Big Switch Networks, Broadcom, Citrix, Cumulus Networks, Dell EMC, Ericsson, Huawei, Joyent, Juniper Networks, Mellanox, MikroTik, Netgate, Netgear, Pica8, and Red Hat.